-Little Muddy Me understands and fulfils its responsibilities, namely to ensure that:
+Little Muddy Me Ltd understands and fulfils its responsibilities, namely to ensure that:

 - there is a Safeguarding and Child Protection policy that reflects the whole setting approach to child-on-child abuse. - there is a Staff Behaviour policy/Code of Conduct that includes the process for responding to low level concerns and acceptable use of technology. - child protection, safeguarding, recruitment and managing allegations policies and procedures, including the Staff Behaviour Policy (Code of Conduct), are consistent with RBWM Multi Agency Safeguarding Board (https://rbwmsafeguardingpartnership.org.uk/) and statutory requirements.
 They are reviewed when needed and annually as a minimum.
-The Safeguarding and Child Protection policy is publicly available on the Pre-School website. - all staff, including temporary staff and volunteers sign to say they have read, understood, and agree to work within Little Muddy Me's Safeguarding and Child Protection policy and Staff Behaviour policy (Code of Conduct) - all staff sign to say they have read and understood Keeping Children Safe in Education (2023) part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - all managers sign to say they have read and understood Keeping Children Safe in Education (2023) and the Safeguarding and Child Protection Policy - the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and ensure that there is at least one person on every recruitment panel who has completed safer recruitment training within the last five years. - Little Muddy Me has procedures for dealing with allegations of abuse against staff, volunteers and against other children and that a referral is made to the DBS if a person in
+The Safeguarding and Child Protection policy is publicly available on the Pre-School website. - all staff, including temporary staff and volunteers sign to say they have read, understood, and agree to work within Little Muddy Me Ltd's Safeguarding and Child Protection policy and Staff Behaviour policy (Code of Conduct) - all staff sign to say they have read and understood Keeping Children Safe in Education (2024) part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - all managers sign to say they have read and understood Keeping Children Safe in Education (2024) and the Safeguarding and Child Protection Policy

-- regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned - Little Muddy Me is aware of relevant legislation and local guidance, which has been agreed through the local safeguarding partnership arrangements. - there are clear lines of accountability for safeguarding within the setting's leadership. - a member of the senior leadership team Liana Cook Manager Little Muddy Me has been appointed as the designated safeguarding lead and they will take lead responsibility for safeguarding and child protection; the role is explicit in the role holder's job description - DSLs Liana Cook Manager Little Muddy Me and their deputy DSL Sam Denbigh Deputy Manager Little Muddy Me undertake multi-agency (Level 3) safeguarding training which is updated every two years. - at least one member of the Safeguarding team has completed safer recruitment training to be repeated every five years - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future - appropriate online filtering and monitoring systems are in place - enhanced Disclosure and Barring Service (DBS) checks are in place for all staff.
+- the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and ensure that there is at least one person on every recruitment panel who has completed safer recruitment training within the last five years. - Little Muddy Me Ltd has procedures for dealing with allegations of abuse against staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned - Little Muddy Me Ltd is aware of relevant legislation and local guidance, which has been agreed through the local safeguarding partnership arrangements. - there are clear lines of accountability for safeguarding within the setting's leadership. - a member of the senior leadership team Vicki Egarr Owner of Little Muddy Me Ltd has been appointed as the designated safeguarding lead at Little Muddy Me preschool, Evergreen Home Ed, and they will take lead responsibility for safeguarding and child protection; the role is explicit in the role holder's job description, their deputy is Sam Denbigh - Vicki Egarr Manager and DSL at Wacky Woods Alternative provision.
+All DSL across our settings at Little Muddy Me Ltd undertake multi-agency (Level 3) safeguarding training which is updated every two years. - at least one member of the Safeguarding team has completed safer recruitment training to be repeated every five years - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future - appropriate online filtering and monitoring systems are in place - enhanced Disclosure and Barring Service (DBS) checks are in place for all staff.